 Fileless malware does not imply there aren't any files utilized within an attack.
-What is does mean is that the files simply are not used after the attack.
+What it does mean is that the files simply are not used after the attack.
 They are usually removed or moved to another file altogether.
-Though this type of malware is not new, there has been an increase seeing this type of malware being utilized, as we saw with Powershell, AdylKuzz and Wannacry in 2017.
+Though this type of malware is not new, there has been an increase in seeing this type of malware being utilized, as we saw with Powershell, AdylKuzz, and Wannacry in 2017.

 It's worth noting Lenny Zelster's point about fileless malware.

 "Though initially fileless malware referred to malicious code that remained solely in memory without even implementing a persistence mechanism, the term evolved to encompass malware that relies on some aspects of the file system for activation or presence."

 Microsoft notes that the fileless techniques used by attackers can include:

 It is also worth noting that the attack vectors themselves have changed, with legitimate windows-based programs being used for the attack.

 Though there are concerns in every industry regarding malware, the healthcare industry was hit hard in 2017 with an increase of more than 200 percent of disclosed security incidents.